minvs1/paysera/README.md

 end
 ```

-To get response data (keys are symbols):
+To access the response data (keys are symbols):

 ```ruby
 response.get_data